Difference between ACCA vs CFA | Zell Education

 Is ACCA more challenging than CFA?

 The challenge level varies from one person to another, depending on individual strengths and career focuses.
-ACCA is very broad, ranging over several aspects when it comes to finance and accounting, while CFA is highly specialized in its investment management; both are challenging in their way.
+ACCA is very broad, ranging over several aspects when it comes to finance and accounting, while CFA is highly specialized in its investment management; both are challenging in their own way.

 Does CFA give ACCA exemptions?